Ecover

-Ecover is a Belgian company that manufactures ecologically sound cleaning products (made from plant-based and mineral ingredients), owned by S. C. Johnson & Son since 2017.
+Ecover is an American-owned Belgian company that manufactures ecologically sound cleaning products (made from plant-based and mineral ingredients), owned by S. C. Johnson & Son since 2017.

 History

 The company was founded in 1979 by Frans Bogaerts to create phosphate-free cleaning products to reduce the environmental impact of cleaning agents.
 Following expansion to support sales through supermarkets, it ran into financial difficulties during the early 1990s.
-The business was sold to Bogaerts' son and rescued by Gunter Pauli, a member of the company's board since 1990.
+The business was sold to Bogaerts' son with guidance from Gunter Pauli, a member of the company's board since 1990.
 Pauli, in turn, enlisted in 1992 the financial clout of now-deceased Danish investor, Jørgen Philip-Sørensen, through the private investment company Skagen.
 The company's relaunch commenced with the construction of an "ecological factory", followed by investments into research projects for the purpose of developing appropriate plant-based and renewable raw materials for cleaning products.

 Ecover is part of the Skagen Conscience Capital, a global organisation.
 Aquaver and the Change Initiatives are other companies of Skagen Conscience Capital.

 In 2012 Ecover bought Method Products, a San Francisco, United States, headquartered manufacturer of biodegradable natural cleaning supplies with a focus on minimalist product design, to assist its entry of the North American market.
 The new group had annual revenues of $200 million at that time and were the world's largest green cleaning products company by sales.
 Method had been founded in 2001 by Eric Ryan, a designer and marketer, and Adam Lowry, a chemical engineer.
 Method opened a factory in the Pullman neighborhood of Chicago in 2015.

 In 2017 S. C. Johnson & Son purchased the Ecover and Method brands on undisclosed terms.